ttwd80/java-17-study/chapter01/README.md

 - Use primitives and wrapper classes including Math API, parentheses, type promotion, and casting to evaluate arithmetic and boolean expressions

-  - What is Math API?
+  - primitives and wrapper classes?
-  - What is type promotion?
+  - Math API?